 The Breville Boss To Go is a sleek, powerful personal blender with a die-cast metal driveshaft.
 It easily liquifies leafy greens and finely grinds seeds.

 Perhaps it is just me, but as a category there doesn’t seem to be a lot of design love in personal blenders?
 The Nutri Ninja has Auto IQ over everything.
 MagicBullet’s comparative product, the Nutribullet, is covered in logos.

 Next to others in the space Breville’s personal blender stands out.
 It has a stainless-steel body that comes off as both attractive and durable.

-Please see the full review on Product Dork.
+Please see the full review on Product Notes.
 There I’ve included my long-term test notes and further discussion about the Boss To Go.

 What’s Included?
 The blender base, coupling, two tumblers and a recipe book.